-Although it may seem trivial, plating and presenting food in an appetizing manner is an art and requires care and an eye for detail.
+Although it may seem trivial, plating and temptingly presenting food is an art and requires care and an eye for detail.
 Following are some food presentation tips to be kept in mind while plating dishes.

 Proportioning your food is crucial if you want to plate right.
 It is the first food presentation tip in the book.
 Correct proportioning of a dish is essential not only to its attractiveness but also plays an integral role in controlling the costs.
 The portion of each ingredient should be pre-decided and maintained while plating.
 You can read about how portion control can reduce food costs and improve your restaurant business here.

 Choose the right plate size.
 The plate or bowl size should match the portion/quantity of food served.
 It looks unprofessional if the plate is too small for the portion of food served.
 It can make the dish look messy and overcrowded.
 On the other hand, small portions served on large plates seem scanty.
 You can leave a half-inch of space between the food and the edge of the plate.

-The next food presentation technique is related to the way you put a dish together or style a dish.
+The next food presentation technique is related to the way you put a dish together or style a meal.
 The most important rule of this food presentation technique is balancing contrast and variety.
-Decorating the dish more than it is required too can end up ruining it or making it hideous.
+Decorating the dish more than it is required, too, can end up ruining it or making it hideous.

 Position the main ingredient as the center of attention and make the other elements complement it, rather than hide it.
 Also, pay attention to colors.
 Herbs and vegetables bring color and flavor to the dish.
-Play with colors and textures of the dishes by adding different sauces.
+Play with colors and textures of the plates by adding different sauces.
 As per customer psychology, serving odd quantities of food items like shrimps and mushrooms adds to the visual appeal.

 However, don’t go overboard with the styling.
 It is better to keep it simple than to create a dish that is just as difficult to eat.
 Remember when it comes to the audience, not only in India but everywhere, less is always more!